Skip to main content

 Venue Staff

 At Abney Hall, our staff has earned its reputation as one of the industry's most friendly, accessible teams.
 We will provide you with a purpose-minded point of contact that can help answer questions relating to timelines, preferred vendors, and every aspect of your wedding.
-When you tour our wedding venue in Camden, SC, for the first time, we want you to feel like you have all the information you need to make an informed purchasing decision.
+When you tour our wedding venue near Camden, SC, for the first time, we want you to feel like you have all the information you need to make an informed purchasing decision.

 We would be happy to go over: